Database Usage (Based on Laravel Database Component)

 ->get();

-is also used to create a raw expression, but it does not have the binding parameter feature, so be careful with SQL injection when using it.
+Db::raw($value) is also used to create a raw expression, but it does not support parameter binding, so care must be taken to avoid SQL injection issues.

 $orders = Db::table('orders')